- Said defendant was a person employed by or had associations with the outfit charged;

 B. The judge in RICO suit was not required to take himself off the case, even though he had been involved with social and business relations with victims of defendants, the relationships had since ceased several years before the trial.
 United States v.
 Lovaglia, 954 F.2d 811 (2d Cir.
 1992).

-Possible Penalties
+Possible Penalties for RICO Charges

 One may be found guilty of a felony, put in prison up to life, and ordered to pay $250,000, or twice the gross amount of monies gained from participating in illegal activities, whichever amount is found to be greater.
+Hopefully, with the assistance of an experienced Fort Lauderdale criminal attorney, you'll be able to avoiad such harsh penalties.

-Most often, the prosecuting Assistant U.S. Attorney (AUSA) will obtain a Federal Indictment from a Federal Grand Jury and charge a defendant not only with RICO crimes, but also with mail, wire or bank fraud, money laundering, securities fraud, drug crimes, and/or conspiracy/collusion to commit the previously mentioned crimes.
+Most often, the prosecuting Assistant U.S. Attorney (AUSA) will obtain a Federal Indictment from a Federal Grand Jury and charge a defendant not only with RICO charges, but also with mail, wire or bank fraud, money laundering, securities fraud, drug crimes, and/or conspiracy/collusion to commit the previously mentioned crimes.
 One should also be aware that since 1987 parole has been extinguished in the Federal System.
 Expungement, which is the removal of conviction from public records, is also not available.